ehrlichd/lmkCHK/cran-comments.md

 ## Release Summary

-This is the first CRAN release of lmkCHK
+This is the first CRAN release of lmkCHK ; Updated functions to include more examples as well as a URL.
+Forthcoming publication will be added once published.

 ## Test Environments